On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Introduction

 \section{Introduction}

-Since the seminal works by the Chicago group \citep{deegan1997cofrin, deegan2000contact}, the coffee-ring effect (CRE) has garnered significant attention.
+Since the seminal works by the Chicago group \citep{deegan1997cofrin, deegan2000contact}, the coffee-ring effect (CRE) has garnered significant attention (\cite{WilsonAmbrosio}).
 In an evaporating sessile droplet, the pinning of the contact line imposes a radial outward flow to enforce mass conservation, transporting material from the center toward the edge.
 In particle-laden droplets, this advective flow carries particles to the contact line, resulting in the characteristic ring-shaped deposit that has been extensively studied through simplified models of the CRE.
 However, in more complex fluids, this transport involves not particles but solutes such as polymers, proteins, or salts.
-The evaporation of such complex fluids is relevant in many situations of practical interest (see for example, \citet{DoiFluoTech, GuoDexCRE, MailleurCRESalt, BasuCRESalt}).
-Despite its relevance, the physics behind CRE formation in polymeric or protein solutions remains less thoroughly explored.
+The evaporation of such complex fluids is relevant in many situations of practical interest (see for example, \cite{DoiFluoTech, GuoDexCRE, MailleurCRESalt, BasuCRESalt}).
+Despite its relevance, the physics behind CRE formation in complex droplets remains less thoroughly explored.

-In this work, we focus on protein ring formation in sessile model respiratory droplets.
+In this work, even though similar problems arise in other complex fluids, we focus on protein ring formation in sessile model respiratory droplets.
 Since the COVID-19 pandemic, this topic has gained significant attention in the disease transmission science community due to its implications for viral infectivity.
 Remarkably, viral particles (virions) can remain infectious for hours within the dry residue left by evaporated respiratory droplets \citep{morris2021mechanistic, merhi2022assessing, oswin2022dynamics}.
 This is unexpected, as complete evaporation leads to high salt concentrations which creates, presumably, a harsh chemical environment for virions \citep{seyfert2022stability}.
 One possible explanation to this paradox is that the droplet components—primarily salt and protein \citep{vejerano2018physico}—segregate during evaporation.
 A leading hypothesis, yet to be confirmed \citep{morris2021mechanistic, martinezpuig2025}, is that virions are trapped in protein-rich regions, which protect them from salt-induced damage.
 Understanding how the protein ring forms is therefore needed to clarify how viral infectivity depends on relative humidity, $H_r$.